Tinkerwell - The PHP Scratchpad

 Dmitry Ivanov photo

-Software Engineer with 17 years of experience in Web Development who has successfully worked remotely since 2010.
+Software Engineer with 17+ years of experience in Web Development, working remotely since 2010.

 Cube